rcosta358/rcosta358.github.io/README.md

 - `src/content/projects/`
 - `src/content/education/`

-`PORTFOLIO.md` is kept as the source context for the site's content.

 ## Deployment

-The site is deployed to GitHub Pages with the workflow in `.github/workflows/deploy.yml`.
+The site is deployed on GitHub Pages at `https://rcosta358.github.io` with the workflow in `.github/workflows/deploy.yml`.